f5devcentral/f5-agility-labs-dns/docs/class2/module6/lab1.rst

 .. image:: /class2/media/zonerunner_create_resource_record.png
    :scale: 50

-Create a resource record according to the following table:
+Create a resource record according to the following table.
+Note the *Name* must not be fully qualified as its the hostname portion of the resource record!

 .. csv-table::
    :header: "Setting", "Value"